ops4j/org.ops4j.pax.jpa/README.md

 Thanks for looking into Pax JPA - an OSGi JPA Service implementation.

 This is the official source repository of the OPS4J Pax JPA project.
-Its licensed under the Apache Software License 2.0 by the OPS4J community.
+It is licensed under the Apache Software License 2.0 by the OPS4J community.

 ## Documentation